 Periodically NLTG use external speakers for supporting curriculum delivery.
-All such activities will be assessed for risk via NL1513 Freedom of Expression in conjunction with the External Speakers Policy NLTG employee to monitor / intervene if content delivery or activity becomes inappropriate to the audience, e.g. related to safeguarding or radicalisation concerns etc.
+All such activities will be assessed for risk via NL1513 Freedom of Expression in conjunction with the External Speakers Policy NL1513a and be carried out in the presence of an NLTG employee to monitor / intervene if content delivery or activity becomes inappropriate to the audience, e.g. related to safeguarding or radicalisation concerns etc.